 This article may contain compensated links.
 See our full disclosure here

 One of the most popular day trips from Rome is visiting Pompeii.
-The ancient city destroyed by Mount Vesuvius and preserved for centuries by lava and ash that spewed from the volcano is one of the most fascinating sites in the world to visit for anyone interested in history.
-You could spend days wandering along the cobbled streets of the city in awe of the way people lived almost 2000 years ago.
+The ancient city destroyed by Mount Vesuvius and preserved for centuries by lava and ash that spewed from the volcano is one of the most fascinating historical sites in the world.
+You could spend hours wandering along the cobbled streets of the city in awe of the way people lived almost 2000 years ago.

 If you’re considering a Pompeii day trip from Rome you will need to set aside a full day of your Italy itinerary and unless you take a fully guided tour it takes a little planning.